 Established in 1965, Indian Journal of Poultry Science (IJPS), a leading peer-reviewed Indian journal in the field is published by the Indian Poultry Science Association, Izatnagar-243 122 (UP).
 The publication is aimed at providing access to academicians, researchers and industry professionals from across the globe to publish their work on all aspects of poultry science through research papers, short communications and review articles in three issues in a year (April, August, and December).
 The IJPS is selectively indexed and/or abstracted by major agencies of the world.

 The editorial board of IJPS welcomes the submission of manuscripts within the aim and scope of the journal for publication.
-The articles may be submitted via regular mail in duplicate, each with a set of original figures and photographs to the chief editor, Indian Journal of Poultry Science, Central Avian Research Institute, Izatnagar-243 122 (UP), INDIA.
+The articles can be submitted via regular mail in duplicate, each with a set of original figures and photographs to the chief editor, Indian Journal of Poultry Science, ICAR-Central Avian Research Institute, Izatnagar-243 122 (UP), INDIA.
 However, it is encouraged that the manuscript may be submitted electronically in MS WORD format as e-mail attachments to the chief editor at firstname.lastname@example.org along with article submission certificate for further processing at the Editorial Office.

 Please refer to the ‘Instructions for authors (Revised: November, 2008)’ section before submitting an article.
 Author(s) should also consult the most recent edition of IJPS (August 2008 issue onwards) for general presentation of the text of the manuscript.

 It is the responsibility of the authors to ensure that papers are submitted strictly as per the style and format of IJPS.
 The articles not conforming fully to the style and format of IJPS will be returned to author(s) by the editorial office for amendment, prior to a review for its scientific merit.